ythecombinator/safadometro/README.md

 ## Contributing

+### Basic Requirements

-1. You must be listening the [music](http://www.vagalume.com.br/marcos-e-belutti/aquele-um-por-cento-part-wesley-safadao.html) while coding.
+- You must be listening to the [music](http://www.vagalume.com.br/marcos-e-belutti/aquele-um-por-cento-part-wesley-safadao.html) while coding.
-1. You **MUST BE** listening the [music](http://www.vagalume.com.br/marcos-e-belutti/aquele-um-por-cento-part-wesley-safadao.html) while coding.
+- You **MUST BE** listening to the [music](http://www.vagalume.com.br/marcos-e-belutti/aquele-um-por-cento-part-wesley-safadao.html) while coding.
-1. If you have to stop listening, close the editor your time is over!
+- If you have to stop listening, close the editor - your time is over!
+- Please, don' use tabs.
+Tabs are from Satan.
+Use spaces. - actually, just follow the basic [styleguide](.editorconfig).

 ### Adding a New Implementation